s-fifteen-instruments/guardian/docs/source/user/usage.rst

 Usage
 =====

 Once the :ref:`requirements <prerequisites>` are in place, any modern web client, programming packages with TLS support, etc. can be used to access the APIs.
-We list examples using Chrome based Web browser, python Request library, cURL and openssl
+We list examples using Chrome based Web browser, and python Request library.

 We assume that the SAE key-certificate pair together with the root CA is already installed in the certificate manager used by the Web browser for the first example.
 In the other examples, the key-certificate pair is in a PEM format in the same directory as that the commands are executed in.